-- Creating financial records from scratch.
+- Creating financial records from scratch

-- Consistently checking in those records.
+- Consistently verifying those records

-- Handling, saving and reporting incoming receipts and purchase orders.
+- Handling, saving, and reporting incoming receipts and purchase orders

-- Keeping track of expense.
+- Keeping track of expenses

 - The fact that you can do it from anywhere.
-All you need is a computer, Excel skills and a love for numbers.
+All you need is a computer, Excel skills, and a love for numbers.

 - You can analyze every type of statistical data—from mortality rates to the probability of people going to a movie at night.

-- You can easily make up to 100k/year
+- You can easily make up to $100K/year

-7. Become a Data Analyst
+7. Data Analyst

-If you answered yes to that, then you might consider becoming a data analyst.
+If you answered yes to that, then you might want to consider becoming a data analyst.

 Your job entails dealing with complex spreadsheets, gathering information, and conducting surveys.
 You will later analyze the data and share it with shareholders or managers.